Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * a "like" button to create popularity among recipes

 * function to change user's username or password

+* access to more food categories

+* a search bar to find specific recipes by name/user/category

 # Technologies Used